lmparppei/BeatPlugins/README.md

 Version numbers should use **ONLY** numbers, and preferrably just a single dot, as in `1.1` or `2.12`.
 If a more recent version of the plugin is available in this repository, the Plugin Manager will show an option to update it.

 Allowed plugin types are `Tool`, `Export`, `Import` and `Standalone`.

+To get your plugin published in the Plugin Library, either submit a pull request, or send your plugin via e-mail: beat@kapitan.fi